List of Underdog characters: The Marbleheads

 The Marbleheads are people made of marble.
 Captain Marblehead (voiced by Allen Swift) is the dictator of their planet.
-Captain Marblehead holds their most powerful weapon, the Granite Gun, that could turn anyone into solid stone and used it on Underdog, but to Marblehead's shock he breaks free.
+Captain Marblehead holds their most powerful weapon, the Granite Gun, that can turn anyone into solid stone.
+He uses it on Underdog, but to Marblehead's shock, he breaks free.
 Underdog defeats the Marbleheads and the Granite Gun and frees all the slaves.